-- 'Climate Positive' when an activity goes beyond achieving net zero to create an environmental benefit by removing additional carbon dioxide from the atmosphere. - Finance mechanism a specific arrangement, including governance and delivery, to make investment happen. - · Investment option an idea of what could be invested in and how it could generate a return. - · Investability when the scale, risk and returns of an investment are attractive to investors under current conditions. - 'Investment Ready' when a project is at the stage where it can secure either enough equity to build the project or, more likely, a combination of equity plus debt. - Pathways is the term used to describe the emissions, technologies and investment trajectories that will be needed to deliver net zero. - · 'Net Zero' is the balance between emissions emitted into the atmosphere and those removed from the atmosphere.
+- Carbon credits are measurable, verifiable emission reductions from certified climate action projects that reduce, remove or avoid greenhouse gas (GHG) emissions. - 'Climate Positive' when an activity goes beyond achieving net zero to create an environmental benefit by removing additional carbon dioxide from the atmosphere. - Finance mechanism a specific arrangement, including governance and delivery, to make investment happen. - · Investment option an idea of what could be invested in and how it could generate a return. - Investability when the scale, risk and returns of an investment are attractive to investors under current conditions. - 'Investment Ready' when a project is at the stage where it can secure either enough equity to build the project or, more likely, a combination of equity plus debt. - Pathways is the term used to describe the emissions, technologies and investment trajectories that will be needed to deliver net zero.